UMNET-perfSONAR/ansible-inventory-pssid-ilab/README.md

   ansible-inventory-pssid-ilab/playbooks/boot_setup.yml
 ```

-Extract identifiers from pi and save it locally
+Extract identifiers from pi and save it locally:
 ```
 ansible-playbook \
   --become  \